LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 ## Toy example

-Suppose we want to apply the Metropolis-Hasting algorithm to sample from a distribution with finite domain.
+Suppose we want to apply the Metropolis-Hasting algorithm to sample from a distribution with finite support.
 This isn't the most likely case someone would use the algorithm but it's much easier to illustrate it on this way.

 Let's compute the entries of the transition matrix.
 If \\(i \neq j\\) the